pyoner/code-snap/README.md

     - `data`: A vector of bytes representing the PNG image data.

 - **Description:**
   Generates a syntax-highlighted image snapshot of the provided code string.
-Uses a default theme if no configuration is provided.
-The configuration can override theme and background color.
+Uses a default theme and background if no configuration is provided.
+The configuration can override theme, background color, and other options.

 ### `ImageData` struct